Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Estimation and Confidence Intervals

 \subsubsection{Dependence on model parameters}

-Consistent with these constraints, Fig.~\ref{fig:CI_vs_G} shows a marked contrast between the positive-$z$ case ($z=20$) and the negative-$z$ case ($z=-5$).
-For $z=20$, the CI width is maximized near $G\simeq 0.5$ in the typical regime $k\ge 1$; as $t^\ast/t_q$ increases the peak broadens and the width becomes nearly flat across intermediate $G$, rendering the interval informative mainly near the boundaries.
+Consistent with these constraints, Figure~\ref{fig:CI_vs_G} shows a marked contrast between the positive-$z$ case ($z=20$) and the negative-$z$ case ($z=-5$).
+For $z=20$, the CI width is maximized near $G\simeq 0.5$ in the typical regime $k\ge 1$; as $t_q/t^\ast$ decreases the peak broadens and the width becomes nearly flat across intermediate $G$, rendering the interval informative mainly near the boundaries.
 For $z=-5$, the CI width is clearly unimodal with the peak around $G\simeq 0.3$--$0.4$, and even at the peak it remains comparatively small (about $0.3$--$0.4$).
-A minor exception occurs when $0<k<1$ for moderate $z>0$, where the interior maximizer splits into two close peaks (cf.\ Fig.~\ref{fig:varG_vs_G}\,c); no such split is seen for $z<0$ (Fig.~\ref{fig:varG_vs_G}\,d).
+A minor exception occurs when $0<k<1$ for moderate $z>0$, where the interior maximizer splits into two close peaks (cf.\ Figure~\ref{fig:varG_vs_G}\,c); no such split is seen for $z<0$ (Figure~\ref{fig:varG_vs_G}\,d).
 Numerical calculations using the exact mixture representation confirm these patterns (Appendix~\ref{appendix:ci_width}).
-In practice, however, $k=q\,(t^\ast/t_q)$ is usually $\ge 1$, so the two-peak case is rarely encountered.
+In practice, however, $k$ is usually $\ge 1$, so the two-peak case is rarely encountered.

 When interpreting CI width, it is important to recognize that the $(w,z)$ parameter space does not generate extinction probabilities uniformly across the full range of $G$.
-In fact, the vast majority of the $(w,z)$ plane corresponds to regions where extinction is either extremely unlikely ($G\approx 0$) or almost certain ($G\approx 1$), while the zone of high uncertainty is confined to a narrow band near $w=0$ when $z>0$ (Fig.~\ref{fig:ci_width_wz_plane}).
+In fact, the vast majority of the $(w,z)$ plane corresponds to regions where extinction is either extremely unlikely ($G\approx 0$) or almost certain ($G\approx 1$), while the zone of high uncertainty is confined to a narrow band near $w=0$ when $z>0$ (Figure~\ref{fig:ci_width_wz_plane}).

 Accordingly, although CI-width or variance curves plotted against $G$ may suggest poor estimability across much of the range in the $z>0$ regime, this impression is misleading.
 As noted above, the intervals remain extremely tight near the boundaries ($G=0,1$), ensuring informative assessments in these regions.
 Reliable estimation therefore depends on where the system actually resides in $(w,z)$ space: in most realistic cases the estimates of $(w,z)$ are unlikely to fall exactly in the maximally uncertain region around $w=0$, and more often lie in regions where extinction risk can be judged with confidence.